Log Jump

 Moving out from libundoex into user code.

-You can disable this behaviour by using the "-exact" option.
+You can disable this behavior by using the "-exact" option.

 print_current_bbcount () at undoex/examples/simple_ex.c:11